 The project is aimed at UK nationals who may be particularly at risk or facing specific challenges, such as people living with disabilities, those grappling with chronic illness, language and literacy barriers, or barriers in accessing technology.
 IOM addresses UK Nationals' different needs from awareness raising to practical guidance on application procedures.
 Within the framework of the project, IOM can support people in Baden-Württemberg, Bavaria, Berlin, Brandenburg, Hesse, Mecklenburg-Western Pomerania, Rhineland-Palatinate, Saarland, Saxony, Saxony-Anhalt, Schleswig-Holstein and Thuringia.

-The project is conducted in close coordination with the British embassy in Berlin and with the organization SSAFA - The Armed Forces Charity.
+The project is conducted in close coordination with the British embassy in Berlin.

 Information for UK Nationals returning to Germany after the 31 December 2020